dhar9571/Python---Hotel-Booking-Data-Analysis/README.md

-This is my first EDA Capstone project on Almabetter's Python module on Hotel Booking Dataset.
+This is my EDA Capstone project on Almabetter's Python module on Hotel Booking Dataset.

 What did you know about your dataset?